 Maintaining a solid security stance in 2022 is a daunting task, especially for smaller IT teams.
 The world of cybersecurity is evolving at a breakneck pace, and defining what is needed to protect your organization is getting more difficult all the time.
 It is very easy for an IT organization to get outpaced by current trends in malicious activity.

 The vast majority of cyberattacks happen to small and midsize businesses - 60% of them fold within 6 months of an attack, according to Inc. Magazine.
 With cyberattacks on the rise, network security is the number one issue on IT Exec's minds.
 We started a 3-part blog series, discussing the main types of network vulnerabilities: Hardware, Software, and Humans.
-In part 1, we covered the first type of network vulnerability, Hardware with the different categories and how they can be subject to vulnerabilities.
-Now we will be moving to part 2, Software.
+In part 1, we covered the first type of network vulnerability, hardware, with the different categories and how they can be subject to vulnerabilities.
+Now we will be moving to part 2: vulnerabilities of network software.
 As before, we will address what makes software vulnerable, how it can be breached, how to prevent it, and what to do if a breach occurs.

 Ransomware.
 It's a very hot topic in today's current affairs and with cyberattacks on the rise, network security is the number one issue on IT Exec's minds.
 In this 3 part blog series, we will present the three types of network vulnerabilities: Hardware, Software, and Humans.
 With each type, we will discuss what makes a network vulnerable, how it can be breached, how to prevent it, and what to do if a data breach occurs.